Eleanor McEvoy: Super Audio and vinyl

 McEvoy's fourth album Yola drew favourable attention from the Hi-Fi press and market as one of the first original titles recorded specifically for SACD.
-With the collaboration of sound designer Mick O'Gorman, the world's first-ever SACD single "Did I Hurt You" (Market Square MSMSACD114) was released from the same album.
+With the collaboration of sound designer, the world's first-ever SACD single "Did I Hurt You" (Market Square MSMSACD114) was released from the same album.
 To this day Yola is regarded as a Hi-Fi industry standard and is used by high-end audio companies to test speakers.

 Releasing on compact disc, SACD, and vinyl, McEvoy's albums have won many audio awards.
-Early Hours was the first to use TiMax (unique audio imaging) technology, mixed in 5.1 surround-sound onto multi-channel SACD.
+Early Hours was the first to use TiMax (unique audio imaging) technology, mixed in 5.1 surround sound onto multi-channel SACD.
 McEvoy's album Love Must Be Tough was named Album of the Year by Hi-Fi Plus, the prestigious UK publication, and was released on vinyl in August 2008 by Diverse Vinyl in the UK.